 - 1/2 teaspoon salt

 - In a large Dutch oven, cook sausage, ground beef, onion, and garlic over medium heat until cooked through and browned.

 - Add the crushed tomatoes, tomato paste, tomato sauce, and water, and stir everything together.

-- Add sugar, basil, fennel seeds, Italian seasoning, 1 T salt, pepper, and 2 T parsley, and stir to combine.
+- Add sugar, basil, fennel seeds (if using), Italian seasoning, 2 teaspoons salt, pepper, and 2 Tablespoons parsley, and stir to combine.

 - Simmer, covered, for at least 1½ hours, stirring occasionally.
 I usually try to simmer for as long as possible.